The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Discussion

-While we find that the star forming environment may influence the formation pathways of multiples, it does not seem to significantly affect the subsequent orbital evolution.
 It is difficult to observe evidence of orbital evolution in wide binaries ($a>1000\au$) due to the long orbital periods for individual systems.
 However, observations of OB associations find that the velocity dispersion increases with age \citep{ramirez-tannus_relation_2021}.
 This relationship between velocity dispersion and age is suggested to be caused by the hardening of binaries, supporting orbital migration forming close binaries.
-However, this velocity dispersion evolution is observed on the order of $\Myr$, and but simulations of binary star formation from core-fragmentation frequently produce binaries that experience significant orbital evolution very early \citep{ostriker_dynamical_1999, wurster_collapse_2018, saiki_twin_2020, lee_formation_2019, kuruwita_dependence_2020}.
+However, this velocity dispersion evolution is observed over millions of years, but simulations of binary star formation from core fragmentation frequently produce binaries that experience significant orbital evolution very early on as described above.

-The multiple star systems formed in the simulations of this paper also show significant early orbital evolution (see \Cref{fig:inspiral}).
-Curiously, we find that systems that formed via dynamical capture experienced faster inspiral rates, when measured over the first $10\,000\yr$ of evolution since first periastron.
-This was a surprise because we hypothesised that these systems would inspiral slowly.
-However, many of these systems may have experienced an interaction which quickly hardens previously unbound pairs.